 All meetings shall be held within the HCNNC boundaries at a location, date and time set by the Board.
 A calendar of regular meetings shall be established by the Board at its first regular meeting of each calendar year.

-Regular Meetings - Regular HCNNC meetings shall be held throughout each calendar year.
-Each calendar year should hold at least nine (9) meetings and may be held more frequently as determined by the Board.
+Regular Meetings - Regular Council meetings shall be held at least once per quarter and may be held more frequently as determined by the Board.
 Prior to any action by the Board, there shall be a period of public comment.
-The Board shall determine the length and format of the period as appropriate.
+The Board shall determine the length of time and format of the public comment period as appropriate.

 Special Meetings – Special meetings may be called by the Chair or by a majority of the Board.